 Let your personality shine through

 If you look around your home, you’ll likely find small touches that showcase your personality.
+Decorate bulletin boards with bulletin board borders and monthly themes.
 Purchase small items that suit your decorating tastes or bring items from home.
 If you’re looking for inspiration, search Pinterest boards.
 Browse local garage sales and bargain shops throughout the year for small things you can add to spice up your room décor.
 One area that you can really personalize is your desk, which is designed to be your own space.
 Decorate with past gifts from students, framed photos of your family, and other personal items.
 This not only gives you a space of your own, but it also shows your personality.
 The side of your desk that faces the students can be decorated to display your name.